coqui-ai/STT-models/welsh/techiaith/MODEL_CARD.md

-# Model card for Catalan STT
+# Model card for Welsh STT

 Jump to section: